juncture-digital/juncture/docs/README.md

 <ve-modal button-label="Hello, Juncture" src="juncture-digital/juncture/examples/hello-juncture"></ve-modal> <ve-modal button-label="Bedroom in Arles" src="juncture-digital/juncture/examples/bedroom-in-arles"></ve-modal>

-# What problem does Juncture solve?
+# How can Juncture be used?

-Juncture's primary goal is to make the use of some great technology (like deep-zoom with high resolution images, interactive maps, etc) accessible to any user with an interest in sharing something on the web.
+Juncture's primary goal is to make the use of modern technology (like deep-zoom with high resolution images, interactive maps, etc) accessible to anyone with an interest in sharing something on the web, regardless of background or technical skills.
 In the [Quick Start](/quick-start) section below you can give it try and see for yourself.
 All that is required for this quick start (and to use Juncture generally) is an active Github account.
 If you already have one the "hard" part is done.
 If not, you'll need to take a take a couple minutes to signup with Github.
 Signing up is free and painless, really.

-Many of the capabilities provided by Juncture can be found in any number of existing web services and tools, and if we're honest about it, often with better feature sets than provided by Juncture.
-Juncture is not the best of breed in any of the technologies used.
-Rather, Juncture's goal is make these features easy to use by anyone.

 If you're looking for leading edge capabilities in image display, map rendering, etc, then Juncture may not be the best fit.
-On the other hand, if you're looking for a tool set that hits the sweet-spot of providing a really nice set of tools for quickly creating web pages with engaging and interactive content with minimal setup and zero on-going administration, Juncture may be worth considering.
+On the other hand, if you're looking for a set of easy-to-use tools for quickly creating web pages with engaging and interactive content with minimal setup and zero on-going administration, Juncture might be exactly what you need.

 # Juncture design principles